mangalam-research/wed/tech_notes.rst

 * wed-global-* events are meant to be handled by the default event handlers for wed, or those event handlers meaning to alter default processing.

+* The paste event has no wed-global-* event associated with it.

 GUI Tree and Data Tree
 ----------------------